gabrielryanft/gabrielryanft/README.md

 ## Welcome!

-I'm Gabriel, a ✨_teenager_✨ who loves to start things:
+Hello world!
+I'm Gabriel, a ✨ _teenager_ ✨ who loves to start things:
 > "The one who starts is halfway done. **sapere aude!**"[^1] (Horace[^2])

 ### About me: